 Within the Swiss federal administration, the FOEN represents the role of “Principal” for GEO, followed by the MeteoSwiss acting as “Alternate Principal” in collaboration with further relevant federal Departments, namely the FDFA.
 The FOEN is in charge of the national coordination and acts as the Swiss Focal Point for GEO.
 The national GEO coordination group consists of representatives from the federal administration as well as research institutions.

 Hosting the GEO Secretariat, Switzerland supports GEO financially in terms of providing infrastructure and personnel.
 Since the establishment of GEO the Secretariat has been based in Geneva under the auspices of WMO.
 As a member of GEO, Switzerland intends to increase its contribution particularly in the fields of monitoring and data management in close collaboration with the national academic institutions, particularly in the areas of disaster risk, climate, the water and biodiversity.
 Priority is given to a coherent and effective harmonization of national and international activities related to environmental monitoring technologies.
-To this end, GEOSS offers significant potential for integrated assessment and modeling (i.e. in the areas of biodiversity, ecosystems and forests).
+To this end, GEOSS offers significant potential for integrated assessment and modelling (i.e. in the areas of biodiversity, ecosystems and forests).

 Swiss GEO contributions